Henry Cisneros: Mayoral terms

-Cisneros also paved the way for Pope John Paul II to visit San Antonio during the pontiff's 10-day tour to the United States in September 1987.
+Cisneros arranged for Pope John Paul II to visit San Antonio during the pontiff's 10-day tour to the United States in September 1987.
 More than one million people saw the Pope during his 22-hour visit to San Antonio, more than any other city on that 10-day tour.
-Cisneros' mayoral success for elevating San Antonio's reputation and economic base as a leading city in the nation led to Texas Monthly in 1999 naming him its Texas Mayor of the Century.
-The publication pointed to such achievements as a downtown riverfront redevelopment that drew tourists from far and wide and contending that he had "changed San Antonio's image from a poor and somewhat sleepy town to a culturally and economically vibrant model for the future of urban America."
-During Cisneros' tenure as mayor, San Antonio was named an All American City for 1982–83, a prestigious honor awarded by the National Civic League.
+Cisneros' mayoral success in elevating San Antonio's reputation and economic base as a leading city in the nation led to Texas Monthly naming him its Texas Mayor of the Century in 1999.
+During Cisneros' tenure as mayor, San Antonio was named an All-American City for 1982–83, an honor awarded by the National Civic League.

-Throughout his mayorship, Cisneros continued to live in the small house that once belonged to his grandfather in the city's west side.
-He took populist positions on issues that favored the poor and the working class.
+Throughout his mayorship, Cisneros continued to live in his grandfather's former home in the city's west side.
+He took populist positions on issues that favored people experiencing poverty and the working class.
 Cisneros also funneled more than $200 million to the city's long-neglected Hispanic west side for streets, gutters, libraries, and parks.
-His improvements also alleviated that area's long standing flooding and drainage problems.
-Cisneros' ties to business also helped him establish an education partnership that brought together the city, the local colleges and universities, local business, and various community organizations.
-This partnership provided financial aid for college opportunities for young people in the poorest school districts of San Antonio.
+His improvements also alleviated that area's long-standing flooding and drainage problems.
+Cisneros also established an educational partnership among the city, local colleges and universities, local businesses, and various community organizations.
+The partnership provided financial aid for college opportunities to young people in San Antonio's poorest school districts.